cas27/evo/README.md

 **Current Roadmap**
 - Consider changing update quantities API from delta to new quantity
-- Move to using a global registry lib (gproc, syn, etc)
 - Need stale cart clean-up strategy

 ## Installation